How to reduce scope instead of lowering your rate

 How to reduce scope cleanly

-• Identify the highest-value deliverables
+• Identify the highest-value deliverables that must stay in the project.

-• Remove complexity before removing quality
+• Remove complexity before removing quality.

 How to present options without confusion